-STA101 - Principles of Statistics
+STAIOI - Principles of Statistics

-This course deals with all aspects of the collection, processing, presentation, and interpretation of measurements or observations, that is, with all of aspects of the handling of data.
+This course deals with all aspects of the collection. presentation, processing, and interpretation of measurements or observations, that is, with all of aspects of the handling of data.
 Thus, data constitutes the raw material we deal with statistics, and its collection is of major concern in any statistical investigation.
 The topics covered are concepts, tools, techniques and methods of statistics, data managing techniques, descriptive tools, and inferential statistics.

-(Pre-requisite: MATH 101)
+(Prerequisite: MATH 101)